Top 5 Ways to Fix No Such Interface Supported Error in Windows 11

 Re-Register DLL Files

-Step 5: Copy the following command, paste in the Command Prompt window, and press Enter.
+Step 5: Copy the following command, paste it into the Command Prompt window, and press Enter.

 FOR /R C:\ %G IN (*.dll) DO "%systemroot%\system32\regsvr32.exe" /s "%G"